 Keeping in mind that in the time of economic crises, climate crisis and energy uncertainty there is a need to be very flexible in planning future consumption and strategies of living, yet those are the times when we have the least capacity for flexibility,

 Knowing that the fear can and is abused for generating capital (whether financial or political) as well as the impact fear has on making rational decisions,

 Understanding that the values that are prioritized change in a time of crisis, immediate safety and (financial) security very quickly push long term values such as fighting climate crisis or care for the environment aside,

 Noticing that many experts are struggling with how to address the fears and uncertainties around energy usage resulting in either continuing business as usual in clean energy advocacy and lobbying or withdrawing and deciding this is not the right time to push for clean energy and environment and stopping climate change as absolute priorities,

-… we are coming together as Social Impact, Sustainability, and Environmental Experts in order to start a conversation about framing and positioning the clean energy discourse at such a time.
+… we are coming together as Social impact Experts in order to start a conversation about framing and positioning in the clean energy discourse.

 USE DATA AND CLARITY

 - Say what you know (ie science and data)